 i.
-Advance, Iterim and Final Payments
+Advance, Interim and Final Payments

-Any payment allowed under this Grant or in Exhibit A shall comply with State Fiscal Rules and be made in accordance with the provisions of this Grant or such Exhibit.
+Any advance payment allowed under this Grant or in Exhibit A and Exhibit B shall comply with State Fiscal Rules and be made in accordance with the provisions of this Grant or such Exhibit.

 Grantee shall initiate any payment requests by submitting invoices to the State in the form and manner set forth and approved by the State.